 Recently, Madeline was offered the opportunity to become a legislative intern in the Indiana House of Representatives.
 As an intern she was able to experience and participate in the entire democratic process of Indiana while also meeting the state’s leaders such as Governor Holcomb.

-After graduating from Loyola, Madeline plans on attending law school.
+After graduating from Loyola, Madeline plans on attending law school to further her passion and involvement in government.
 “Looking back, it is clear that I could not have accomplished what I have without my Immanuel experience.
 The teachers, my peers, and the church congregation supported me from the beginning.
-At Immanuel, I was never lost in the shuffle.
-I was given to the opportunity to develop a confidence in myself.” said Madeline.
+At Immanuel, I was never lost in the shuffle, and neither were my classmates.
+I was given to the opportunity to develop a confidence in myself that many children do not get the opportunity to have.” said Madeline.

 Congratulations, Madeline.
 We are proud of you and will always be there to support you!